BrunoZell/CollectiveIntelligence/litepaper.md

 - Information querying on the ologs with CQL (the Categorical Query Language)
 - Interoperability with virtual and actual reality (external blockchain networks and physical reality) with the HGTP data standard (Hypergraph Transfer Protocol)
 - Implementation of tokenomics on Constellation Network

+## Theoretical Foundations

+This section lists the mathematical models used in the design of this system.

+Each mathematical object is explained what algorithms it unlocks, and a brief positioning in the matematical universe (calculus? algebra? lambda-calc? order theory? category theory? geometry?)

+Timestamping via a merkle clock

+Lazy convergent sequencing via a CRDT on the merkle timestamp.
+It allows for data to be merged asynchronously in the network since a CRDT has a associative, commutative, and idempotent join procedure.
+It's based on order theory.

+Messages:

+The fix specified abstract phrases in the user messages  are expressed in IEML relating to the perceptionistic object persistent or stateful view on things.
+Each message talked about what happend, including subjects, objects, vebs, referrents ect.

+Semantically linked metadata with IEML (the Information Economy MetaLanguage), as Labels for data nodes in a neurons storage cell are described as IEML phrases, mapping referrents to IPLD scalar nodes or recursive IEML phrases.
+Formulating variable names in IEML results in all variable names to define themself by being in a relation to all other variables.
+IEMLs algebra is based on Alain Connes non-commutative geometry.

+Counterfactual reasoning with structural causal models and the do-calculus.

+Interoperability with virtual and actual reality with the HGTP data standard (Hypergraph Transfer Protocol).
+This makes it compatible with external blockchain networks and physical reality.

+Information querying on matched contexts with CQL (the Categorical Query Language) which allows us to map data from one scheme (a context filled with observations; or an [abstract] network protocol session)

+Structured data modelling with the IPLD Data Model (InterPlanetary Linked Data).

 ## Next steps